whiteblock/genesis-docs/_docs/defining_tests.md

           networks:
             - name: common-network
     phases:
-      - name: phase_1
-        description: this phase runs first and writes to the file "output.json" in the volume "myVolume"
+      - name: phase_1 # this phase runs first and writes to the file "output.json" in the volume "myVolume"
         tasks:
           - type: task_1
             timeout: 3 m
-      - name: phase_2
-        description: this phase runs second and reads from "output.json" in the volume "myVolume"
+      - name: phase_2 # this phase runs second and reads from "output.json" in the volume "myVolume"
         tasks:
           - type: task_2
             timeout: 3 m